-These are the best vegan brownies with their chewy-fudgy middle, glossy-crackly top, and crispy edges.
-This rich and chocolatey recipe is fool-proof and uses common ingredients.
-No egg replacer and no vegan butter needed.
+These vegan brownies have a chewy middle, glossy-crackly top, and crispy edges making them the best vegan brownies.
+This recipe is fool-proof and uses common ingredients.
+No egg replacer and no vegan butter are needed.

 More often than not, vegan brownie recipes are just too chocolatey or too sweet for me.

 This recipe is neither!

 It has a perfectly rich and chocolatey flavor without being too sweet.

 And with simple ingredients going into these brownies, I always find an excuse to make them.

 Ingredients you'll need

 Gather these 9 simple ingredients to easily make the best homemade vegan brownies.

 Ingredient Notes and Substitutions

-- Cane sugar can be replaced with any granulated sugar or turbinado sugar.
+- Cane sugar.
+Replace with any granulated sugar or turbinado sugar.

 - Vanilla extract – Use pure vanilla extract, or omit it if you’re all out.